 Stephen Few wrote a very interesting paper about rules for encoding values in graphs.
 He talks about some kinds of basic visual entities that are used to encode information : points, lines, and bars.

-These 3 visual elements are the most common ones, but if we step down one level of abstraction, we can try to define some properties that would help to understand how to convey information in any kind of visual representations.
+These 3 visual elements are the most common ones, but if we step down one level of abstraction, we can try to define the properties that would help to understand how to convey information in any kind of visual representations.

 Four visual properties seem interesting here: